UNM ATHLETICS

 "I think the other reason for us to really step up is college athletics — we're in a different era.
 There's so much happening, there's so much with name, image and likeness, the transfer portal.
 There's a lack of stability, from my perspective, in what's happening in college athletics.
 But community partners can provide that stability.
 This is where we can step up."

-The sponsorship agreement is between Nusenda and Playfly Sports, UNM Athletics' multimedia rights partner, which, as a third-party partner, has maintained that such contracts are not public record, though the Journal has filed an Inspection of Public Records Act request for the agreement.
+The sponsorship agreement is between Nusenda and Playfly Sports, UNM Athletics' multimedia rights partner with local operations more commonly referred to as UNM Sports Properties.
+As a third-party partner, companies like Playfly have maintained that such naming rights contracts are not public record, though the Journal has filed an Inspection of Public Records Act request for the agreement.

 UNM women's basketball team plays a game in the Pit.
 Nusenda's logo is on Bob King Court.
 On Thursday, UNM and Nusenda Credit Union announced a naming-rights deal the arena, which will be called The Pit, powered by Nusenda.

-Nusenda will pay no upfront money for the new naming-rights deal, but rather about $1.74 million per fiscal year to UNM Athletics.
+Nusenda will pay no upfront money for the new naming-rights deal, but rather what will average out to $1.74 million per fiscal year to UNM Athletics (it starts at $1.5 million next fiscal year and will have a small escalator each year until completion).

-The deal will not diminish or otherwise affect any current agreements UNM and Nusenda have, including a longstanding branch on campus, Nusenda's funding of UNM's Center of Financial Capability, and other joint initiatives.
+The deal will not diminish or otherwise affect any current agreements UNM and Nusenda have, including a on-campus branch in the student union, Nusenda's funding of UNM's Center of Financial Capability, the UNM Rainforest, and other joint initiatives teaming with UNM Hospital and Popejoy Hall.

 The public's protectiveness of the Pit may have played a role in the credit union's name being placed after the venue's colloquial name.
 Dearholt knows some fans will insist on calling it just the Pit.